 If you need help after-hours (at night, during public holidays or on the weekends) call 1800 758 360 (if you’re outside Australia, call +61 2 8905 0973) – we want to help you with anything you might be worried about.
 Calls are free from landlines but standard call rates apply from mobile phones.

-The Learning Hub offers help with assessments and study from Peer Learning Advisors (PLAs) and expert staff.
+Library Learning Services offers help with assessments and study from Peer Learning Advisors (PLAs) and expert staff.
 Specialist help is also available for English language, academic writing (including theses) and Library skills.

 |Library||The Library website provides access to ebooks, journal articles and many other resources online, any time through Library Search.|

 Librarians can help you find the scholarly information you need for your studies and develop your learning and research skills.
-You can Chat with a Librarian 8.30am-7pm, Monday-Friday and 1pm-5pm, Saturday and Sunday.
+You can Chat with a Librarian 9 am-6 pm, Monday-Friday and 11 am-4 pm on Saturday.

 |Safer Community||Safer Community provides free, confidential support service if you are experiencing concerning, threatening, inappropriate or uncomfortable behaviour. |